Abahani Limited Dhaka: Dhaka Derby

 Dhaka Derby is a football match between Abahani Limited Dhaka and Mohammedan SC.
 It is considered to be the biggest match in Bangladeshi domestic football.

 As of 22 June 2022, 133 matches have been played between the two teams out of which Abahani Limited Dhaka has won 56 matches and Mohammedan SC have won 41 times (including all competitive matches and exhibition games) while the other 23 matches ended in draws, from which 3 matches were abandoned.

 The two clubs first met during the 1973 Dhaka Football League.
 Abahani defeated favourites Mohammedan 2–0 causing an upset.
 Amalesh Sen and Kazi Salahuddin scored the goals.
 In the return game during the league, with Mohammedan SC leading 1–0, a fight broke between fans and players, and the match was called off with Abahani withdrawing.

-In September 1982, during the "Black September" event, when four Abahani players were arrested after a Dhaka Derby match, the arrestees later accused former Mohammedan SC striker and at the time the vice-president of the Bangladesh Football Federation, Hafizuddin Ahmed, of planing the whole incident beforehand in order to defame the club.
+In September 1982, during the "Black September" event, when four Abahani players were arrested after a Dhaka Derby match, the arrestees later accused former Mohammedan SC striker and at the time the vice-president of the Bangladesh Football Federation, Hafizuddin Ahmed, of planning the whole incident beforehand to defame the club.
 The early years saw many violent confrontation between fans of both clubs, usually leading to police intervention or matches to be played behind closed doors, such as in 1987 when Mohammmedn SC secured the league title.

-Some of Abahani's notable wins include the 1986 Federation Cup match, when Sri Lankan striker Premlal scored the first ever hattrick in a Dhaka Derby.
+Some of Abahani's notable wins include the 1986 Federation Cup match, when Sri Lankan striker Ratnayaka Premalal scored the first ever hattrick in a Dhaka Derby.
 While during the 1990 Independence Cup final, striker Rizvi Karim Rumi scored a brace against Mohammedan SC in a 2–1 win.
 Mamun Joarder scored twice against Mohammedan SC in the league deciding game in 1992, to win Abahani their eighth league title.